binodmx/binodmx.github.io/index.md

 University of Moratuwa, Sri Lanka<br>
 *2016 - 2021*

 ## Professional Experience 💼

 ### Software Engineer @WSO2

-Contributing to feature development, update creation and R&D work in WSO2 API Manager and Choreo teams.
-Focused on middleware development in an open source environment as a full stack software developer.
+Contributed as a full-stack developer within the WSO2 API Manager and Choreo teams, focusing on middleware development in an open-source ecosystem.
+Key responsibilities included feature development, update creation, testing and quality assurance, documentation, and research & development.
+Delivered scalable, high-performance solutions ensuring robust and efficient system designs.

 ### Software Engineering Intern @WSO2

-Integrated AWS Lambda support for WSO2 API Manager.
-This feature was released in WSO2 API Manager 3.1.0.
+Contributed to the development of a key feature in WSO2 API Manager 3.1.0, enabling seamless invocation of AWS Lambda functions through the WSO2 API Gateway.
+Implemented support for AWS Lambda as a primary endpoint type, streamlining client operations by eliminating the need for multiple API management tools.
+This enhancement improved the WSO2 API Manager's flexibility and integration capabilities.

 ## Technical Skills 🛠️